somasundar-work/Soms.Dev.Cryptography/README.md

+# This is a Test Project only for learning purposes only not for commercial use.

 # Cryptography

 Soms.Dev.Cryptography is a library designed to simplify the implementation of secure hashing, verification, encryption, and decryption in your applications.
 It provides robust and easy-to-use APIs to ensure data integrity and confidentiality.